ANIMAL REHABILITATION

 We assist with regaining mobility after spinal surgery, joint surgeries and nerve recovery.

-We also empower owners through education, providing handouts and coaching on at-home techniques like massage and muscle therapy, enabling you to support your pet’s recovery every step of the way.
+We also empower owners through education, providing handouts and coaching on at-home techniques like massage and exercise therapy, enabling you to support your pet’s recovery every step of the way.

 Our surgical specialists manage spinal and joint surgeries plus cruciate repairs to improve mobility.

-Our trained rehabilitation vet speeds up recovery with regenerative medicine and stem cell and laser therapy.
+Our trained rehabilitation vet speeds up recovery with regenerative medicine, stem cell and laser therapy, and hydrotherapy.

 Pet owners receive education and information to support their pet’s health and wellbeing at home.